coolony/kiwi/README.md

 * **Clean**.
 Kiwi won't mess with your prototypes, and won't extend any of the built-in JavaScript objects.

+As an additional feature, you can use Kiwi in client mode, with – almost – all features available, except for a few involving the file system (mainly `require` and `include`).

 ## Syntax example

 ```html